YerkoPalma/sw-starter-full/README.md

 * The service-worker is now generated with [`sw-precache`](https://github.com/GoogleChrome/sw-precache)
 * The _offline first_ strategy is a bit improved

+## Knowledge

+* `sw-precache` only cache the assets of the proyect, and to cache the data, ~~should use different `fetch` handler~~ use only the local database.
+* In the `sw-precache` should be included specificly the files to cache to ignore junk files

 ## License

 MIT &copy; [YerkoPalma](https://github.com/YerkoPalma)